The Smurfs 2: Soundtrack

 The Smurfs 2: Music from and Inspired By, the soundtrack of the film, was released on July 23, 2013.
 Britney Spears contributed an original song titled "Ooh La La", which is played at the film's credits.
 Many other artists were featured on the soundtrack, including Becky G, Owl City, Nelly Furtado, Austin Mahone, and G.R.L.

 Score

 The Smurfs 2 is the score of the film.
-Heitor Pereira composed the original score for the film, which was released on August 6, 2013, by Varèse Sarabande Records.
+Heitor Pereira composed the original score for the film with the Hollywood Studio Symphony, which was released on August 6, 2013, by Varèse Sarabande Records.

+The Japanese release has a song called "Hitomi no Tobira" by AKB48's Minami Takahashi, the dub actress for Smurfette.

 Video game

 A video game based on the film, titled The Smurfs 2, was published by Ubisoft on July 23, 2013.
 Developed by Ubisoft Osaka (DS version only) and WayForward Technologies, it was released as an action-adventure platformer to Xbox 360, PlayStation 3, Wii and Wii U, and as an interactive storytelling book and collection of mini-games to Nintendo DS.